Fault-tolerant $k$-Supplier with Outliers: -approximation for 3-approximation for UFkSO

 Our algorithm begins by rounding a solution to the following LP relaxation, closely mimicking the $3$-approximation for \kso~\cite{ChakrGK2020} described in the last paragraph of the previous section.
 This rounding suffices when $\ell \mid k$.
 When $\ell \nmid k$, we identify a valid inequality for the round-or-cut framework.
 In the LP, the variables $\set{\cov_v}_{v \in C}$ denote whether or not a client $v \in C$ is \emph{covered} i.e. served within distance $r$; and variables $\set{x_i}_{i \in F}$ denote whether or not a facility $i \in F$ is open. $B(v,r)$ is the \emph{ball} of radius $r$ around $v$, containing all points within distance $r$ of $v$, i.e. $B(v,r) := \set{x \in C \cup F : d(v,x) \leq r}$.

 Here, \eqref{lp:fkso-weak:m} enforces that at least $m$ clients must be covered, and \eqref{lp:fkso-weak:k} enforces that at most $k$ facilities can be opened. \eqref{lp:fkso-weak:opt-ball} and \eqref{lp:fkso-weak:inliers} connect the $\cov_v$ variables with the $x_i$ variables, ensuring that a client cannot be covered unless there are sufficient facilities opened within distance $r$ of it.
 Finally, \eqref{lp:fkso-weak:bounds} enforces that a client can be covered only once, and a facility can be opened only once. \Cref{clm:fkso:weak-lp-validity} shows that this LP is a valid relaxation of our problem.
-We defer its proof to \Cref{appsec:omitted-proofs}. \begin{claim} For an instance of \ufkso,
+We defer its proof to \Cref{appsec:omitted-proofs}. \begin{claim} An instance of \ufkso is feasible iff it admits an integral solution satisfying \eqref{lp:fkso-weak:m}-\eqref{lp:fkso-weak:bounds}. \end{claim}